I recently wrote a post where I came up with 100 life goals.

 I want to spend my time with people that inspire me.
 Whether it’s by their intellect, abilities, achievements, kindness, compassion, or joie de vivre, it doesn’t matter.

-36. To Have a Family
+36. To Have a Family (a Personal Dream for Many!)

 At some point, I’d like a family too.